RichardDorsett/richarddorsett.github.io/_pages/research-areas.md

 permalink: /research-areas/
 ---

 My research mostly involves quantitative analysis of the labour market.
-These have been grouped under four broad headings below:
+Projects have been grouped under four broad headings below:

 * [Employment and welfare](/employment-and-welfare/)
 * [Education and training](/education-and-training/)